ricard33/cloud-mailing/docs/user/get_started.rst

 You can of course call this function as many time you want.
 There is no limit to the quantity of recipients a mailing can handle. **But** be careful **to not send too many recipients at once** (i.e. in one single call) because depending of the amount of customization data per recipient, you may reach the buffer limit of either the XMLRPC client or server.
+By security, the maximum accepted number of recipients in a single call is 1000.

 Start a mailing
 ---------------